Princeton Application 2026

 Duration: 16’

 These are my arrangements, not my compositions.
-They were nonetheless a useful data point as I learn more about approximating non-classical rhythm in an orchestral setting.
+They were a useful data point as I learn more about approximating non-classical rhythm in an orchestral setting.